cloudmesh/classes/docs/source/i524/2017/technologies.rst

      storage.
 To have high availability and performance among different regions in the geo-redundant storage offering.
-If you want high availability and redundancy with a single region one can go for “Regional” storage.
+If you want high availability and redundancy with a single region one can go for "Regional" storage.
 Nearline and Coldline’ are the different archival storage techniques.
-“Nearline” storage
+"Nearline" storage
      offering is for the archived data which the user access less than once a month .
-“Coldline’ storage is the storage which is used for the data which is touched less than once a year.
+"Coldline’ storage is the storage which is used for the data which is touched less than once a year.

      All the data in Google Cloud storage belongs inside a project.
 A